Colin Kaepernick Has a Job

 “There have been a lot of great things that have happened for black people here,” Legend went on.
 “But it’s always going to be a bit of a conflicted feeling, because America has been really shitty to black people, for a long time.”

-This was on the phone, in July, and Legend was riled up for Colin—about how “it’s challenging to be this bold, publicly, about something like this,” and how proud he still was of Colin, whom he’d met when Colin was doing press at the Super Bowl, with whom he’s emailed over the last year.
+Legend was riled up for Colin—about how “it’s challenging to be this bold, publicly, about something like this,” and how proud he still was of Colin, whom he’d met when Colin was doing press at the Super Bowl, with whom he’s emailed over the last year.
 (Legend has not played the anthem publicly since, he tells me, and he’s still not sure he will.)

-I thought about Colin’s many conversations with this intelligent black celebrity cohort after August’s unrest in Charlottesville, as a friend of my own—Korean-American—described being called a racist by his liberal, white, self-proclaimed-as-woke colleague, due to my friend’s online criticism of white America.
+I thought about Colin’s many conversations with this intelligent black celebrity cohort after August’s unrest in Charlottesville, as a friend of my own—Asian-American—described being called a racist by his liberal, white, self-proclaimed-as-woke colleague, due to my friend’s online criticism of white America.
 “They need to tell you about everything they’re doing to reduce and fight racism,” he says, “like I should give you a cookie for cleaning up a shit you took in the corner.”

 We talked, just hours before I’d had lunch with a new friend, multiracial by definition, black to the stranger, and treated by his elite white cohort as anything but—due to his success, the way he speaks, the company he keeps.
 “I’m the exception,” my new friend said.
 “I hate it.”

-For that elite white cohort, Colin’s silence has become one of 2017’s great job creators.
-It is the unfortunate byproduct of not speaking for yourself—everyone else speaking on your behalf—and it becomes embarrassing, or sad, these helplessly opportunistic representatives filling the role once designated for many a black preacher, now in the pulpit of Twitter and Instagram.
-When you first see it, it’s admirable—activism, even: a cottage industry of protesters and liberal sports writers who have dedicated their year to defending Colin, going after internet trolls for Colin, retweeting every pro-Colin article that arrives on the internet for Colin, #ImWithKap for Colin and #StandWithKap for Colin.
-But there’s always that odd moment when beliefs become so one-sided, they don’t register—they become white Kaepernick noise.

-The clear, overt racism is a beast in itself to fight,without the faux-liberalism further complicating the matter.
-But the race to unity is and has always been, a trap.
+The clear, overt racism is a beast in itself to fight, without the faux-liberalism further complicating the matter.
+But the race to unity is, and has always been, a trap.
 The inconvenience that is Colin Kaepernick brings this denial to the forefront, a presumption that this country is anywhere near a hug.
 We’ve talked about shit, but we haven’t talked through anything.
-For white Americans to accept that things are bad—to then just jump ahead to kumbaya and #ImWithKap—is a profoundly deep-seated defense mechanism for hiding from what white America did, and continues to do, to the rest of us.
-The artist Kara Walker wrote “You Must Hate Black People As Much As You Hate Yourself” as a subtitle for a new work, but it could be this country’s headline.
+For white Americans to accept that things are bad—and then just jump ahead to kumbaya and #ImWithKap—is a profoundly deep-seated defense mechanism for hiding from what white America did, and continues to do, to the rest of us.
+The artist Kara Walker recently wrote “You Must Hate Black People As Much As You Hate Yourself” as a subtitle for a new work, but it could be this country’s permanent headline.

 The truth hurts white people.
 Colin Kaepernick has hurt white people, and that is why it’s convenient to banish him, because he holds America’s worst nightmare: the mirror.
 And while the genuine apologies from the most Black-Lives-Matter-sign-in-the-front-yard white person are endless, there is a real difference between guilt and understanding—understanding that nothing will change unless you and people like you fix the mess that you unfairly inherited, from which you so unfairly still benefit, right now.